 The University of New Haven Police Department promotes a culture of safety by providing assorted safety training throughout the year to the whole community.
-The department also encourages everyone to be mindful of their surroundings and to report any suspicious and criminal activity to the police department through one the various reporting methods including the Live Safe app.
+The department also encourages everyone to be mindful of their surroundings and to accurately and promptly report any suspicious or criminal activity to the police department through one the various reporting methods including the Live Safe app.

 The University of New Haven Police Department provides full-service police protection 24 hours a day, seven days a week.
 The department is comprised of 20 sworn officers who have been fully trained through the State of Connecticut Police Officers Standards and Training Council Academy and have full arrest powers.
-Police authority is granted by state statute through the Mayor of the city of West Haven.
-A memorandum of understanding (MOU) is in place with the city of West Haven.
+Police authority is granted by state statute through the Mayor of the city of West Haven and UNHPD officers have arrest powers throughout the City of West Haven, in accordance with a Memorandum of Agreement with the City of West Haven and Connecticut State Statute 54-1f.
+Contract security is handled through IC Security, security guards have no powers of arrest.
 However, the University Police Department is a law enforcement agency separate from city government.
 A close working relationship exists with the West Haven Police Department as well as other local police agencies and the Connecticut State Police.